Naval Hospital Jacksonville Public Service Recognition Week

 JACKSONVILLE, Fla.
-(April 9, 2021) - Abdul Qazizada, a physician at Naval Hospital Jacksonville’s Family Medicine Clinic, checks range of motion on a patient’s foot.
-Qazizada, a native of Kabul, Afghanistan, holds a doctor of medicine degree from Kabul University.
-“As a provider, it is important to keep our Navy heroes and front line sailors safe and healthy.”
+(April 23, 2021) - Vanessa Hall, a medical support assistant at Naval Hospital Jacksonville's Behavioral Health Clinic, checks in a patient.
+Hall, a native of Jacksonville, Florida, says, “Great customer service and making everyone feel comfortable is job number one.”
 Public Service Recognition Week, May 2 - 8, honors the men and women who serve our nation as civilian employees.
-(U.S. Navy photo by Deidre Smith, Naval Hospital Jacksonville/Released) #PSRW #FacesofNHJax
+(U.S. Navy photo by Deidre Smith, Naval Hospital Jacksonville/Released). #PSRW #FacesofNHJax

 |Date Taken: